sonic-net/sonic-mgmt/docs/testbed/README.testbed.Overview.md

 * Requires no VM.
 * All the DUT ports are connected to the PTF docker.

-### Point-to-point type topology
+### PTP type topology
-This topology is used to validate transceivers and their link stability over L2 control traffic such as LLDP.
+The point-to-point (PTP) topology is used to validate transceivers and their link stability over L2 control traffic such as LLDP.
 It does not involve ports connected to PTF docker or VMs.
 Instead, both SONiC DUTs are connected through multiple ports.

 ```text
 +-----------------+     +-----------------+